-Native American studies offers students an opportunity to learn about Native American cultures, literature, history, arts, values, lifeways, spirituality, and social and political institutions.
+Native American Studies offers students an opportunity to learn about Native American cultures, literatures, histories, arts, values, lifeways, spirituality, and social and political institutions.
 Our program has a long-standing tradition of activism on contemporary issues and includes a focus on urban Indian issues, providing students with the opportunity to engage in meaningful community-based research.

 Native American Studies minor

 All coursework taken for the Native American Studies minor must be completed with a grade of “C“ or better.

 Students may also elect to pursue a Native American Studies concentration (30 hours) through the Bachelor of Multidisciplinary Studies program (College of Public Affairs and Community Service).
 This program should be initiated by the beginning of the junior year.

 Brady DeSanti, Ph.D., Native American Studies Director